massiveart/MassiveSearchBundle/Resources/docs/commands.rst

 ``massive:search:optimize``
 ---------------------------

-Will optimize the index, this is recommended to be configured as a cronjob when using the ``zend_lucene`` adapter, for the other adapters this command does current do nothing.
+Optimize all search indices.
+Affects only indices that are managed with the ``zend_lucene`` adapter at the moment.
+It is recommended to configure this as cronjob when ``zend_lucene`` adapter.

 .. code-block:: bash